 It's actually a pretty longstanding tradition that is most popular with an older generation.
 Who knows if the next generation will carry it on, so it's a pretty unique experience to go see it today.

 China is known for intricate gardens, peppered with pagodas and koi fish ponds; the ones in Shanghai tend to be pretty crowded (the most famous is probably Yu Gardens which is crazy pretty but is usually filled with crowds).
 If you can, I'd suggest seeing gardens in the nearby city of Suzhou — more on that below— but if not, it's worth checking out a few in Shanghai.

-Pst: Our Shanghai Metro guide has information on how to get to to all of these favorites.
+Peek below to get info on how to get around to all of these places.

 Full Day Activities In Shanghai

 While you don’t have to spend a whole day at these places, we think it’s worth it.
 There is definitely enough to keep you busy from start to close, plus they are a bit outside of the city center (where most of the things above are located) so you’ll also need to factor in some travel time to get there.
 Better not rush these activities and plan a full day to see each of them: